joelhughes667/cs2-program1/README.md

 corresponding left parenthesis is removed.
   * if an operator (`*, /, +, or -`) push it on the **opstack**.
-However, **first** remove any **operators** already on the **opstack** that have higher or equal precedence and write them out.
+However, **first** remove any **operators** already on the **opstack** that have higher or equal precedence and write them out (you can stop when a left parenthensis is seen).
 * When all characters in the input expression have been read, check the **opstack**.
 Any operators still on the stack can be popped and written out.